 The DCEU Aquaman movie promises to be an epic tale of the hero's quest to unite the Seven Kingdoms of Atlantis, but what exactly does that mean?
-When director Zack Snyder released a tweet in 2015 showing Jason Momoa as Aquaman for the first time, and the words "United the Seven," fans speculated the "Seven" referred to Aquaman's team of DC allies in the upcoming Justice League.
-But they later learned it referred instead to the Seven Kingdoms of Atlantis and Aquaman, directed by Jason Wan.
+When frequent DCEU director Zack Snyder released a tweet in 2015 showing Jason Momoa as Aquaman for the first time along with the words "Unite the Seven," fans speculated the "Seven" referred to Aquaman's team of DC allies in the upcoming Justice League film.
+But they later learned it referred to the Seven Kingdoms of Atlantis featured in a standalone Aquaman film directed by Jason Wan.

-Originally a large continent that existed above the waters, Atlantis sank during the Great Deluge thousands of years ago.
-Since that time, the people of Atlantis broke up into seven distinct kingdoms and it is up to Arthur Curry, otherwise known as Aquaman, to find the lost trident and unite the Seven Kingdoms once and for all.
+Originally a large continent that existed above water, Atlantis sank during the Great Deluge thousands of years ago.
+After that, the people of Atlantis broke into seven distinct kingdoms.
+It's up to Arthur Curry, otherwise known as Aquaman, to find the lost trident and unite the Seven Kingdoms once and for all.

-Atlantis first appears in the comics in 1959's Adventure Comics #260.
-The kingdom formed from the wreckage of the original "above water" city and possesses advanced technology and a vibrant society.
+Atlantis first appears in comics in 1959's Adventure Comics #260.
+The kingdom formed from the wreckage of the original above-water city and possesses advanced technology and a vibrant society.
 Atlantis appears in Justice League as the location of one of the Mother Boxes, but only briefly.
 Aquaman offers a much broader look into this ancient city and powerful kingdom.

-Xebel, a presence in the comics for years, is located within the famed Bermuda Triangle, but exists as an other-dimensional kingdom once ruled by Queen Mera.
+Xebel, a presence in the comics for years, is located within the famed Bermuda Triangle.
+The other-dimensional kingdom is the original home of Mera.
 The Kingdom of Xebel exists within Dimension Aqua, which is separate from the rest of the DC Universe.
 The otherworldly nature of Xebel explains the strange aspects of the Bermuda Triangle, but there's more to it than meets the eye.

-The Kingdom of Xebel will likely play a large role in the film because several major characters from Aquaman's library originate from there, including V'Lana, Thanatos, and Mera's twin sister Siren.
+Xebel will likely play a large role in the film because several major characters from the Aquaman story are from the kingdom, including V'Lana, Thanatos, and Mera's twin sister Siren.
 We do know the ruler of Xebel in the film is King Nereus, played by Dolph Lundgren.
-The film differs from the comics in that Mera was betrothed to Nereus in the books, but takes the role of her father in the movie.
+The film differs from the comics in that Mera was betrothed to Nereus in the books, but the king is her father in the movie.

-Xebel features technology and culture similar to what's in Atlantis, although its residents are militaristic and untrusting of outsiders.
+The Kingdom of Xebel features technology and culture similar to that of Atlantis, although its residents are stern and untrusting of outsiders.

 The Kingdom of the Trench is a relatively new creation in the DC Universe, introduced in The New 52 in 2012.
-This aptly named kingdom sits within the Marianas Trench in the deepest depths of the ocean.
-The Trench's denizens are humanoid creatures with large gaping maws full of razor-sharp teeth.
-Simply referred to as Trench, they enjoy eating other humanoids, which presents a problem for Aquaman when it comes time for him to unite the Seven Kingdoms under his leadership.
+This aptly named kingdom sits within the Mariana Trench in the deepest depths of the ocean.
+The Trench's denizens are humanoid creatures with large gaping maws full of sharp teeth.
+Simply referred to as the Trench, these deep-sea residents enjoy eating other humanoids, which presents a problem for Aquaman when it comes time for him to unite the Seven Kingdoms under his leadership.

-In the comics, the Trench are seen as monstrous outcasts who evolved into a new species because they were thrown out of Atlantis following its sinking.
-The Trench, one of only three Kingdoms known to have survived in the comics outside of Atlantis and Xebel, will likely play a large role in the film thanks to Aquaman's need to both unite them under his leadership and pass through their kingdom to find the trident.
+In the comics, the Trench are seen as monstrous outcasts who evolved into a new species after they were thrown out of Atlantis.
+The Trench will likely play a large role in the film thanks to Aquaman's need to both unite the kingdom under his leadership and pass through it to find the trident.